opea-project/GenAIExamples/DocSum/docker-composer/xeon/README.md

-# Build Mega Service of Document Summarization on Intel Xeon
+# Build Mega Service of Document Summarization on Intel Xeon Processor

 This document outlines the deployment process for a Document Summarization application utilizing the [GenAIComps](https://github.com/opea-project/GenAIComps.git) microservice pipeline on an Intel Xeon server.
 The steps include Docker image creation, container deployment via Docker Compose, and service execution to integrate microservices such as `llm`.
 We will publish the Docker images to Docker Hub soon, which will simplify the deployment process for this service.